 Unless otherwise indicated or the context otherwise requires, references in this section to "we," "our," "us" and other similar terms refer to CF VIII.
 Upon consummation of the Business Combination, the management of CF VIII will be replaced in its entirety.
 For more, see "Management of the Combined Entity following the Business Combination" and "Information About the Combined Entity's Management."
-The conditions precedent to the consummation of the Business Combination have been satisfied or waived, and the Business Combination is being consummated on the date of this prospectus.
+In the event the conditions precedent to the consummation of the Business Combination are not satisfied or waived, CF VIII will seek to withdraw this Registration Statement prior to its effectiveness.